ukbgxmu/liaoming/miscellaneous/README.md

+# miscellaneous：

-# miscellaneous：a collection of various types
+a collection of various types

 Consisting of many different kinds of things that are not obviously connected or do not easily fit into a single category.

 It describes items, ideas, or people gathered together but lacking a clear unifying theme.

 Key Nuances:

+    a.
 Implies diversity without deliberate organization.

+    b.
 Often includes minor, unimportant, or leftover items.

+    c.
 Used to label groups of things that don’t belong elsewhere.

  1. 统计获奖人员奖项.ipynb